-Android has the largest installed base of smartphones around the globe – so it’s no surprise that there are a lot of VPN clients which support the OS.
-Particularly when you consider that the devices which connect to VPN services are usually mobile ones.
+Android has the largest installed base of smartphones around the globe – so it’s no surprise that there are a lot of VPN apps which support the OS.
+Particularly when you consider that the devices which connect to these services are usually mobile ones.

-Most VPN providers have dedicated Android apps, while a smaller number let you set up their service via manual configuration – although, of course, some offerings don’t have mobile support at all.
+Most of the best VPN providers have dedicated Android apps, while a smaller number let you set up their service via manual configuration – although, of course, some offerings don’t have mobile support at all.

 How to choose the best VPN for Android